lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

 The training residual points imside the domain is 2601, and the number of training points sampled on the boundary is 400.
 100000 test points were used in the ``TimePDE``.

 Next, we choose the network.
-We use a fully connected neural network of depth 53 (i.e., 50 hidden layers and 3 outputs) and width 4:
+We use a fully connected neural network of 4 hidden layers, 3 outputs and width 50

 .. code-block:: python